braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/email_template.md

 # Creating an email template

-> This article covers how to create, customize, and manage email templates.

-The Braze dashboard has an email template editor that allows you to create custom-tailored, eye-catching emails and save them for later use in campaigns.
+> The Braze dashboard has an email template editor that allows you to create custom-tailored, eye-catching emails and save them for later use in campaigns.
 You can also upload your own [HTML email template]({{site.baseurl}}/user_guide/message_building_by_channel/email/templates/html_email_template/).

 ## Creating your template